healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

 ## Sensitivity analyses
 [Sensitivity analyses](https://en.wikipedia.org/wiki/Sensitivity_analysis) can be performed to evaluate the impact of important methodlogical decisions, such as the way in which a study region boundary has been defined.
 In our example, we used an empirical definition of our study region's urban area.
 This is important, because administrative boundaries are often broader expanses that may include industrial or rural areas with low or no usual resident population that may impede comparability if we sought to benchmark our results with another city; an empirical or external definition for what is 'urban' can help our results be more comparable.
 The impact of this choice should be understood however, and depending on context and the needs of those who would use the indicator data and estimates produced, customisation of boundary definition may be required.

-As an example of a sensitivity analysis of the urban boundary used for analysis:
+To perform an example sensitivity analysis evaluating the impact of restricting analysis using an empirically identified urban area (Figure 11):
   - take a copy of the 'example_ES_Las_Palmas_2023.yml' file and save it as `ES_Las_Palmas_2023_test_not_urbanx`.
   - Open this file in a text editor and
     - modify the entry under study_region_boundary reading `ghsl_urban_intersection: true` to `ghsl_urban_intersection: false`